adamurban04/portfolio/_posts/2024-02-08-my-second-semester-at-university-of-limerick.markdown

 ---
 layout: post
-title:  "My SECOND semester at the University of Limerick"
+title:  "My 2nd semester at the University of Limerick"
 date:   2024-04-04 12:39:08 +0100
-categories: jekyll update
+categories: academics
 ---

 **Holidays**